riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 ﻿---
 sidebar_position: 17
-description: Including Mapping Configurations
+description: Reusing Mapping Configurations
 ---

-# Including Mapping Configurations
+# Reusing Mapping Configurations

 Mapperly supports reusing mapping configurations across different mapping methods using the `IncludeMappingConfigurationAttribute`.
 This enables you to share and modularize mapping logic for consistent